elliswmartin/autocropLfA/README.md

         $ sh path/to/autocrop/folder/autocrop.sh

-5. Perform quality control when the script pauses and prompts for QC.
+5. Perform quality control when the script pauses and prompts for QC, checking to make sure each images has been adequately cropped.
     1. Manually crop any images not fully cropped.

-6. After QC is complete:
+6. After QC is completed:
-    * Return to the terminal window and key "y" if you would like to resize images after QC is complete.
+    * If you would like to resize images, respond "y" to the prompt.
-    * Key "n" you do not wish to resize or QC will be performed asychronously to the initial script.
+    * If you do not wish to resize or QC will be performed asychronously, respond "n" to the prompt.

-7. To resize images (3000px) after the autocrop script has been exited, run the resize script.
+7. To resize images after the autocrop script has been exited, run the resize script.

         $ sh path/to/autocrop/folder/resize.sh